decred/dcrdocs/docs/privacy/cspp/overview.md

 ### Handling malicious peers

 The protocol handles collisions and malicious peers using a privacy-preserving redundant messaging step.
 In its worst case scenario, it requires `4+2f` communication rounds for `f` malicious peers.
-To achieve this, it that each peer uses a freshly generated bitstring (verification key).
+To achieve this, each peer uses a freshly generated bitstring (verification key).

 After a failed protocol run, peers can reveal session secrets to expose and exclude malicious disruptors, and move on with the mix.
 If a dishonest peer is excluded from the mix, all secrets so far will be discarded and new ones are generated.